bmmeijers/simplegeom/doc/source/api.rst

 API
 =====================================

-The Application Programming Interface of simplegeo.
+The Application Programming Interface of *simplegeom*.

 Inheritance of classes
 -----------------------